The importance of crop rotation

 Each family of plants tends to have specific insect and disease problems.
 For example, potatoes can be troubled by Colorado potato beetles and different types of blights, among other things.
 Aphids and cabbage worms seem to love members of the cabbage family.

 I should also mention that crops have different nutritional needs.
 Some vegetables, like corn and lettuce, take up a lot of nitrogen from the soil.
-Root crops need a lot of phosphorus and potassium, as do veggies that flower and set fruit (tomatoes, peppers and eggplants, for example).
+Root crops need a lot of phosphorus and potassium.
+So do veggies that flower and set fruit (tomatoes, peppers and eggplants, for example).
 Aside from replenishing lost nutrients in your garden beds each year, when you rotate your vegetable crops, you also ensure that the soil isn’t being continually being depleted of the same types of nutrients.

 As you can see in the photos, I’ve been drawing the planting layout for this year’s garden.
 (And isn’t that an exciting thing to do in the middle of the winter?!)
 I have a binder where I keep records of the layouts from previous years, and then I start sorting out where each crop should go.